 Quidco is very similar to TopCashback… but I’ve found it to be an advantage I’v that I can compare cashback offers across the 2 sites.
 I’m becoming increasingly impressed with Quidco, their customer service are super helpful!
 They also have regular bonus cashback offers (e.g. £2.50 cashback on a £5 spend!).

 I’ve only had Quidco for a few months and I’ve managed to earn £25 so far, its getting involved with Quidco even if it’s for the bonus offers that they do semi-regular.

 The Shopmium App

 Claiming your Shopmium freebies is simple.
 First, download the Shopmium app, buy the item you want, scan the barcode of your item & upload a picture of your receipt.
 Shopmium will then refund the money back into your PayPal account.
 If you combine this with a range of supermarket loyalty cards & offers, you can actually earn money for buying products!

 I make sure to check this app every time I go shopping & I’ve managed to claimed over £70 worth of free shopping so far through Shopmium.
 Get a bonus freebie (currently Nutella) when you first register.

 Boom25 – Win cashback

 Boom25 is a little different.
-When you make a purchase through Boom25 you have a 1 in 25 chance of winning back ALL of the money you spent!
-Every 25th approved purchase via Boom25 is refunded with cash paid directly into your PayPal account!
+When you make a purchase through Boom25 you have a 1 in 25 chance of winning back ALL of the money you spent back.
+Every 25th approved purchase via Boom25 is refunded with cash paid directly into your PayPal account.

-I’ve already earned over £30 and I’ve only used in a couple of times!
+I’ve already earned over £30 and I’ve only used it a couple of times!
 Feeling lucky?
-See if you can win a free takeaway… or even a holiday!
+See if you can win a free takeaway… or even a holiday.